UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 Adding ERN as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
 It will also introduce UMA to an emerging NFT community.

+### Token Summary

+ERN is the native token for Ethernity Chain, a decentralized application platform that allows artists to create and sell artwork that is inspired and backed by celebrities for charity.
+ERN tokens are used to purchase these authenticated NFTs, as well as for farming, staking, and voting within the Ethernity Chain ecosystem.

+This relatively new, PoS based, ERC20 token has quickly gained traction in the greater community as interest in NFTs increases exponentially.
+It is available on multiple exchanges, including Uniswap, Gate.io, 1inch, and Hoo.

 ### Security Considerations

-ERN has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

-The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.
+Ethernity Chain smart contract has been audited by Immune Bytes, which you can view Here.
+One low severity-risk regarding the ERN token was identified and addressed in the final version of the whitepaper.

-They should recognize that, relative to most fiat currencies, ERN is much more volatile.
-This volatility should be taken into account when parameterizing or using these EMP contracts.
+Relative to most fiat currencies, ERN is much more volatile and is very nascent in the Ethereum ecosystem.
+Contract developers should exercise caution when parameterizing EMP contracts using ERN as a collateral currency.

+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

-ERN has a circulating supply of 11 Million ERN coins and a max supply of 30 Million.
+ERN has a circulating supply of 9,684,684 ERN coins and a max supply of 30 Million.
 Its top markets are Uniswap v2 and Uniswap v3.